toddledev/documentation/docs/18-guides/99-contribution/index.md

 - **Best practices**: Tips for optimal usage
 - **Common issues**: Troubleshooting guidance

-## Common mistakes to avoid
+### Writing style

+- **Clear and concise**: Use simple, direct language
+- **Formal but approachable**: Professional but not academic
+- **Action-oriented**: Focus on how to use features
+- **User-focused**: Address the reader directly ("you")

+Keep in mind the following when updating or adding documentation:

-- Using unnecessary words or marketing language
+- Do not use unnecessary words or marketing language
-- Including placeholder text or TODOs
+- Do not include placeholder text or TODOs
-- Embedding personal opinions or subjective assessments
+- Do not reference personal opinions or subjective assessments
-- Creating circular references or linking to non-existent pages
+- Do not create circular references or link to non-existent pages
-- Including screenshots that reveal user data
+- Do not include screenshots that reveal user data
-- Using inconsistent formatting or terminology
+- Do not use inconsistent formatting or terminology

 ::: info
 Following these guidelines will help ensure that the Nordcraft documentation remains consistent, clear and helpful for all users.